rccc7/netflix-react/README.md

 - [Axios](https://github.com/axios/axios) for making http requests to the TMDB API.
 - [movie-trailer](https://www.npmjs.com/package/movie-trailer) to obtain YouTube movie IDs from a given movie name.
 - [react-youtube](https://www.npmjs.com/package/react-youtube) component to play YouTube videos.
+- [Firebase](https://firebase.google.com/) for hosting and  authentication.

+## Disclaimer

+This application was developed with the purpose of making a UI similar to Netflix by implementing ReactJs components, Redux, Firebase, as well as other react hooks and components.
+The movie posters, thumbnails, and descriptions are dynamically retrieved from TMDB through its API and react-axios component.

 ## Available Scripts